A-Abra/Wishlist/README.md

 Submitted by: **Anosh Abraham**

-**Name of your app** is a wishlist app that helps the user keep track of what they want to buy.
+**Wishlist** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **6** hours spent in total